-On February 24, 2022, Russia commenced a military invasion of Ukraine.
-In response, many jurisdictions have imposed strict economic sanctions against Russia and its interests, including Canada, the United States, the European Union, the United Kingdom, and others.
-While we do not have any operations in Ukraine or Russia, our business may be impacted by the ongoing conflict between Russia and Ukraine and the related economic sanctions.
-The conflict and economic sanctions may also give rise to additional indirect impacts, including increased fuel prices, supply chain challenges, logistics and transport disruptions and heightened cybersecurity disruptions and threats.
+In response to international conflicts and geopolitical tensions, many jurisdictions, including Canada, have imposed economic sanctions against other countries or political regimes.
+While we do not have any operations outside of Canada, our business may be impacted by global conflicts and related economic sanctions.
+Conflicts and economic sanctions may also give rise to additional indirect impacts, including increased fuel prices, supply chain challenges, logistics and transport disruptions and heightened cybersecurity disruptions and threats.
 Increased fuel prices and ongoing volatility of such prices may have adverse impacts on our costs of doing business.